bracesoftware/newasm/README.md

 ### `start` label
 In this label, you can perform instructions, and cannot create variables, or else program will end with exit code 1.

+## Built-in constants
+This language brings some built-in constants, or rather operands, with itself - list:

+- `%ios` - used as an operand in `syscall`, represents a module of `syscall` functions

+**WARNING**: Syntax such as `% ios` is invalid.

 ## Instructions
 Below is a list of available instructions.
 General syntax is: